Impact and Implications of Quantum Computing on Blockchain-based Electronic Health Record Systems

 CONFLICT OF INTEREST

-Vinayakumar Ravi is the Associate Editorial Board Member of the journal TOBIOIJ.
+Dr. Vinayakumar Ravi is the Associate Editorial Board Member of The Open Bioinformatics Journal.

 ACKNOWLEDGEMENTS